 If they have, we may reject the application.
 In such circumstances we encourage potential applicants to contact Wellcome's Director of Grants, in confidence, to discuss their situation before they apply.

 We recommend that the organisation’s application submission sign-off process includes someone who would be aware of any such warning or sanction.
-If the applicant is new to the organisation, we expect the organisation to check with the previous employer.
+If the applicant has been at the organisation for less than 12 months, we expect the organisation to check with the previous employer.

 It is the organisation’s responsibility to: